-- some jurisdictions require that an OAA member be authorized to practise in that jurisdiction before offering to provide services; - others require notification that the offer is being made and confirmation that if the offer is accepted, no services will be provided until the OAA member is authorized to practice; and - still others do not require any notification of the offer, but do require the OAA member to be authorized to practice prior to providing services.
+- some jurisdictions require that an OAA member be authorized to practise in that jurisdiction before offering to provide services; - others require notification that the offer is being made and confirmation that if the offer is accepted, no services will be provided until the OAA member is authorized to practise; and - still others do not require notification of the offer, but do require the OAA member to be authorized to practise prior to providing services.

-There is at least one jurisdiction in the United States that has published its position-it will refuse to license any member who is found to have offered to provide services in its jurisdiction without first having a licence to do so in that jurisdiction.
+At least one jurisdiction in the United States has published its position: it will refuse to license any member who is found to have offered to provide services in its jurisdiction without first having obtained a licence to do so in that jurisdiction.

-It is in the best interest of every OAA member to contact the authority regulating the practice of architecture in the jurisdiction in which any offer to provide architectural services or any services by the OAA member and/or practice is being contemplated in order to be able to comply with the local regulatory requirements.
+OAA members should contact the authority regulating the practice of architecture in the jurisdiction in which they are considering offering to provide architectural or other services.

-Compliance with the local requirements will avoid the possibility of prosecution and other consequences in that jurisdiction for illegal practice.

-This will also avoid the possibility of a complaint being filed with the Ontario Association of Architects related to illegal practice in another jurisdiction.
+OAA members must comply with the local requirements to limit the risks associated with prosecution and/or other consequences in that jurisdiction for illegal practice and to limit the risks associated with complaints being filed with the OAA related to illegal practice in another jurisdiction.

-Procedures
+Procedure

-- 1. Before offering to provide services in a jurisdiction outside of Ontario, contact the authority regulating the practice of architecture, and determine the relevant requirements of that jurisdiction.
-This includes when responding to a specific invitation or to a proposal call, offering services to someone who has not requested the offer, or when conducting general marketing.
-(The OAA can often provide you with contact information for the authority.) - 2.
-Carefully explain in detail and in writing the precise nature of your offer to provide services, and request specific direction in writing as to the relevant requirements.
-If you are unable to obtain a written response from the authority, confirm your understanding of the requirements to the authority in writing, requesting clarification if your understanding is incorrect. - 3.
-Then, make your offer to provide services in accordance with the requirements of that jurisdiction. - 4.
-Although your offer will then be in accordance with the local requirements, do not provide any related services in a jurisdiction outside of Ontario until you have met the local requirements to practice.
-This may include licence/registration as well as a Certificate of Practice (or equivalent). - 5.
-For further information or assistance related to practice in a jurisdiction outside of Ontario, contact the regulatory authority in that jurisdiction and the Office of the Registrar at the OAA.."
+Before offering to provide services in a jurisdiction outside of Ontario, contact the authority regulating the practice of architecture and determine the relevant requirements of that jurisdiction.
+This includes (but is not limited to) when responding to a specific invitation or to a proposal call, offering services to someone who has not requested the offer, or when conducting general marketing.
+The OAA can often provide OAA members with contact information for the authority, but the OAA does not provide legal advice to OAA members.

+Carefully explain in detail and in writing the precise nature of your offer to provide services and request specific direction in writing as to the relevant requirements.
+If you are unable to obtain a written response from the authority, confirm your understanding of the requirements to the authority in writing, requesting clarification if your understanding is incorrect.
+Obtain advice from relevant advisors (e.g. legal and insurance advisors) regarding compliance.

+Do not provide any services in a jurisdiction outside of Ontario until you have met the local requirements to practice.
+This may include licence/registration as well as obtaining authorization to provide services to the public (similar to a certificate of practice [CoP]).

+The OAA does not provide legal, insurance, or accounting advice.
+Readers should consult their own legal, insurance, or accounting advisors to obtain appropriate professional advice.
+OAA members are responsible for ensuring that they comply with all applicable laws, regulations, policies, and bylaws.
+Regulatory Notices do not comprehensively address all laws, regulations, policies, and bylaws that may apply in a particular scenario.

-i OAA Member: Every person licensed by the Ontario Association of Architects is a member of the Association, subject to any term, condition, or limitation to which the licence is subject.
-R.S.O.
-1990, c.
-A.26, s.
-5 (1).
+i OAA member: Every person that holds a licence or limited licence issued by the Ontario Association of Architects is a member of the Association, subject to any term, condition, or limitation to which the licence is subject.